Icinga/icinga-doc/markdown/en/redundancy.md

 The Icinga process on the slave host (host E) becomes the master host when...

--   The master host (host A) goes down and the *handle-master-host-event* host event handler is executed.

--   The Icinga process on the master host (host A) stops running and the *handle-master-proc-event* service event handler is executed.

 When the Icinga process on the slave host (host E) has notifications enabled, it will be able to send out notifications about any service or